bineesh-bin/expert-test/README.md

-## Lead Capture Form - Saving Leads to Supabase

-The lead capture form in this project now saves lead data directly to the Supabase database when the form is submitted.
-This includes the lead's name, email, industry, and submission timestamp.

-### How it works

-- On form submission, the input data is validated.
-- If valid, the lead data is inserted into the `leads` table in Supabase.
-- A confirmation email is sent via a Supabase Edge Function.
-- The form resets and shows a success message.

-### Fixes and Code Changes

-Two key fixes were made in the lead capture form:

-1. **Saving Leads to Supabase Database:**
-   - Added code to insert lead data into the `leads` table in Supabase.
-   - This ensures leads are persisted in the database on form submission.
-   - Errors during insertion are logged and prevent further processing.

-2. **Removed Duplicate Confirmation Email Function Call:**
-   - Previously, the `send-confirmation` Supabase function was called twice.
-   - The duplicate call was removed to avoid redundant email sends.
-   - Now, the confirmation email function is invoked only once after saving the lead.

-### Supabase Setup

-Ensure your Supabase project has a `leads` table with the following columns:

-- `id` (UUID or serial primary key)
-- `name` (text)
-- `email` (text)
-- `industry` (text)
-- `submitted_at` (timestamp)

-### Notes

-- Errors during saving or email sending are logged to the console.
-- You can customize the table name or fields in `LeadCaptureForm.tsx` as needed.
+## Overview
+This document outlines the major bugs that were discovered and resolved in the Lead Capture Form
+---
+## Critical Fixes Implemented
+### 1. Saving Leads to Supabase Database
+**File**: src/components/LeadCaptureForm.tsx
+**Severity**: Critical
+**Status**: Fixed
+#### Problem
+Lead data was not being saved persistently in the Supabase database on form submission, risking data loss.
+#### Root Cause
+Lead data insertion code was missing or incomplete, causing leads not to be stored.
+#### Fix
+Added code to insert lead data into the `leads` table in Supabase, ensuring persistence.

+#### Impact
+-
+Leads are now saved reliably in the database.
+-
+Improved data integrity and follow-up capability.

+### 2. Removed Duplicate Confirmation Email Function Call
+**File**: src/components/LeadCaptureForm.tsx
+**Severity**: Medium
+**Status**: Fixed
+#### Problem
+The confirmation email function was called twice, causing duplicate emails to be sent.
+#### Root Cause
+Duplicate invocation of the `send-confirmation` Supabase function.
+#### Fix
+Removed the duplicate call so the confirmation email function is invoked only once after saving the lead.

+#### Impact
+-
+No more duplicate confirmation emails.
+-
+Better user experience and reduced email spam.